archnim/proxen/README.md

 ```

-### proxen as a redirection server
+## proxen as a redirection server
 This feature allows you to explicitly redirect clients from a source port to another port or url.
 The redirection is performed through a "301" HTTP response code.
 The source port must be free, so that proxen can listen on it.
 You can also provide paths to a cert and a key file, to make the connection secure.

 In the examples below, the destination (dest) can be:

 - A port number:

-In this case redirection preserves:
+In this case, the redirection preserves:
   - the protocol
   - the domain
   - the path
   - the querystring

 Only the the port changes

 - The string "http" (lowercase):

 In this case, the redirection preserves:
   - the domain
   - the path
   - the querystring

 The protocol is set to "HTTP", and the port is set to 80.

-- The string "https (lowercase):
+- The string "https" (lowercase):

 Works like the previous case.
 But the protocol is set to "HTTPS", and the port to 443.

 - A custom url:

 This allows you to redirect requests wherever you want.
-If you want to use some parts of the original request in the destinations url, you can use the following variables in your url string:
+If you want to use some parts of the original request in the destination url, you can use the following variables in your url string:
   - {protocol} -> Will be replaced by the original request's protocol
   - {domain} -> Will be replaced by the original  domain
   - {port} -> The original port
   - {path} -> Original path
   - {query} -> Original querystring

 Example:
 ```sh
 proxen red 1555 https://blabla.com:{port}/custom/path{query} # Only preserves port and querystring
 ```

-#### Simple method
+### Simple method
 - Without ssl or tls
 ```sh
 proxen red <source port> <dest>